aws/aws-sdk-java-v2/services-custom/s3-transfer-manager/README.md

 ### Transfer a single object

-#### Upload a file to S3 and log the upload’s process with a TransferListener
+#### Upload a file to S3 and log the upload’s progress with a TransferListener
 To upload a file to Amazon S3, you need to provide the source file path and a PutObjectRequest specifying the target bucket and key.

 ```java